 Visiting Hong Kong on my trip around the world was a no-brainer.

-One of the great cities of the world, alongside the likes of New York and London, it was my first foray into an Asian megalopolis.
+One of the world's great cities, alongside the likes of New York and London, it was my first foray into an Asian megalopolis.

-For a guy who’s travel was mostly limited to the USA and Western Europe by that point, it was overwhelming to say the least.
+For a guy whose travel mainly was limited to the USA and Western Europe by that point, it was overwhelming.

 In terms of accommodations, there are enough Hong Kong hotels to suit any budget.